17 of the Most Bizarre Things Thieves Have Ever Stolen

 Canadian mom Denise Thompson had spent the weekend away with her four kids but came home to a disconcerting sight: Someone had taken all the grass from her front yard, leaving nothing but dirt behind.
 A sheepish landscaper left a note the next day, confessing his team had gotten the wrong house and offering to replace the grass.

 We all know the pain of finding out that someone ate the treat we were looking forward to, but one sweet-toothed burglar took it to the next level—and left a breadcrumb trail.
 In 2017, Yasuhiro “Sugar” Wakashima confessed he’d caused almost $50,000 in a string of at least 40 dessert thefts across Tokyo in which he gobbled down ice cream, chocolate, and other sweets.
 The DNA evidence from leftovers and crumbs sold him out.
-Check out these other dumb criminals who left major evidence behind.

 One California Chick-fil-A has beef against a certain thief who stole three cow costumes from its storage shed in 2017.
 Security camera footage revealed the thieves passed over more valuable objects inside and went straight for the mascot suits.
 Police hoped the cows to come back home on their own, as they’d be hard to sell or wear in public after all the media attention.
 Here are 13 more of the craziest things drive-through workers have seen on the job.